paritytech/substrate/srml/contracts/COMPLEXITY.md

 **complexity**: The computing complexity of this function is proportional to the length of the slice.
 No additional memory is required.

+## ext_scratch_write

+This function copies slice of data from the sandbox memory to the scratch buffer.
+The calling code specifies the slice length.
+Execution of the function consists of the following steps:

+1. Loading a slice from the sandbox memory into the (see sandboxing memory get)

+**complexity**: Complexity is proportional to the length of the slice.

 ## ext_set_rent_allowance

 This function receives the following argument: